trynova/nova/nova_vm/src/heap/README.md

 1. The V8 heap is built around a slab of allocated memory around a base pointer [[1](https://v8.dev/blog/pointer-compression)].
-1. Objects in V8's heap are always prepared to accept properties.
+1. Objects in V8's heap are always prepared to accept properties and elements, as well as embedder slots.
+1. Objects in V8's heap can move meaning that their identities are not stable, at least initially.
 1. Objects in V8 can have varying sizes to accommodate inline property values.
+   By default an empty object is created with 4 inline property value slots and an object size of 32 bytes.
-1. Objects refer to other objects in the V8 heap using pointers or, with pointer compression, 32-bit offsets around the base pointer.
+1. Objects refer to other objects in the V8 heap using pointers or, with pointer compression, 32-bit offsets from the base pointer.
-1. Objects in V8's heap are not necessarily allocated side-by-side.
+1. Objects in V8's heap try to be allocated side-by-side but this is not guaranteed.
+Moving objects can also freely move them in a fragmented manner, although the engine does try to minimize this.
-1. V8's garbage collection is based on a tracing mark-and-sweep algorithm.
+1. V8's garbage collection is based on a concurrent, tracing mark-and-sweep algorithm.

 Then Boa: Boa uses a modified version of the [gc](https://crates.io/crates/gc) crate, which is a tracing garbage collector based on a `Trace`, trait and